 Staff are actioning the decision made by elected members in December 2025 to run the trial.

 The wider flush median, and the full-sized right-hand turning bay at Cutfield Road intersection provides more space for right-turning traffic, including emergency vehicles.
+We will also be asking emergency services for feedback on the trial area.

 The shared path is intended for slower and less confident riders.
 It is narrower than ideal, which is one of the limitations being tested during the trial.
 Feedback will help assess whether it works well in practice